galbwe/Flask-Opensearch/README.md

+*Currently under development*

 # Flask Opensearch

-A minimal flask extension that provides conpatibility with the opensearch python client.
+A minimal flask extension that provides compatibility with the opensearch python client.

 # Development